-We will look at bodies of architecture resulting from the necessities of moving, from the human to the urban body, moving forward from point A to B, but also onward with different speeds and in different modes.
+We will look at bodies of architecture resulting from the necessities of moving, from the human to the urban body, moving forward from point A to point B, but also onward with different speeds and in different modes.
 We design the points of departures, or arrivals, upward and downward interactions, horizontal intersections with the city's surface: the urban ground made visible through architectural bodies.

-Be attentive to recommendations, be open to suggestions, and never slow down in response to critique..
+Be attentive to recommendations, be curious and learn from your peers, be open to suggestions, and never slow down in response to critique...